jumidev/terraform-modules-auto-azurerm/automation/automation_certificate/README.md

 }

 inputs = {
-   name = "name of automation_certificate"
+   name = "Specifies the name of the Certificate"
    resource_group_name = "${resource_group}"
    # automation_account_name → set in tfstate_inputs
-   base64 = "base64 of automation_certificate"
+   base64 = "Base64 encoded value of the certificate"
 }

 tfstate_inputs = {